Skip to content

 Basic section mapping example

 In this example we will just create a simple page with some text.
-In this case we have 3 section, all of them are static for simplicity.
+In this case we have 3 sections, all of them are static for simplicity.

 tabs: